Aluminium futures up on spot demand | Business

-Aluminium prices edged up 0.73 per cent to Rs 166.05 per kg in futures trade on Friday, as speculators built up fresh positions amid a positive trend in spot market
+Aluminium prices edged up 0.46 per cent to Rs 163.95 per kg in the futures trade on Wednesday, as speculators built up fresh positions amid a positive trend in the spot market

-On the Multi Commodity Exchange, aluminium contracts for December delivery gained Rs 1.20, or 0.73 per cent, to Rs 166.05 per kg in a business turnover of 878 lots
+On the Multi Commodity Exchange, aluminium contracts for the December delivery gained 75 paise, or 0.46 per cent, to Rs 163.95 per kg in a business turnover of 829 lots

 Analysts said fresh positions created by traders on demand from consumer industries supported aluminium prices.